GlastonburyGroup/ImLatent/README.md

 # Unsupervised latent representation learning using 2D and 3D diffusion and other autoencoders

 This repository provides a pipeline for training and evaluating 2D and 3D diffusion autoencoders, traditional autoencoders, and various variational autoencoders for unsupervised latent representation learning from 2D and 3D images, primarily focusing on MRIs.
-This repository was developed as part of the paper titled [Unsupervised cardiac MRI phenotyping with 3D diffusion autoencders reveals novel genetic insights](https://glastonburygroup.github.io/CardiacDiffAE_GWAS/) and was utilised to learn and infer latent representations from cardiac MRIs (CINE) using a 3D diffusion autoencoder.
+This repository was developed as part of the paper titled [Hundreds of cardiac MRI traits derived using 3D diffusion autoencoders share a common genetic architecture](https://glastonburygroup.github.io/CardiacDiffAE_GWAS/) and was utilised to learn and infer latent representations from cardiac MRIs (CINE) using a 3D diffusion autoencoder.

   - [Pipeline](#pipeline)
     - [Structure](#structure)